fullmetalbrackets/blog/src/pages/colophon.md

 description: How fullmetalbrackets.com is made, with what tools, supporting what technologies, etc.
 ---

+How this site is made, with what tools, supporting what technologies, etc.

 ## Site and Webhost

 The site is built with [Astro](https://astro.build) and deployed